So here he was sitting on a log in his backyard because he was retired. At forty-seven years of age, not bad.

 On Bitoy’s palms was a banana leaf displaying a freshly cut penis.

 “Letsugas!”
 Molina swore.

 Molina contacted his friend, Dr. Paco Lacorte, by landline.

-They spoke in Filipino English, an admixture of tribal dialect and English, the legacy of teachers brought in by the Americans in 1901 to replace Spanish as the medium of instruction in Filipino schools.
+They spoke in Filipino English, an admixture of local dialect and English, the legacy of teachers brought in by the Americans in 1901 to replace Spanish as the medium of instruction in Filipino schools.
 Having won the Spanish-American War, the new occupiers transformed the Spanish colony into a protectorate of the United States, and therefore English became the accepted way the locals communicated.
 Even after their Independence, this lingua franca among the multi-tribal Filipinos prevailed.

 “Doc, I need you here quickly,” Molina told his friend over the telephone.
 “I have a human organ in my fridge.”